 - Robust – for example the website is compatible with current and likely future tools.

-The guidance we have provided below is taken from recommendations for public sector hosted websites so that you have recommendations for the highest standards of accessibility.
+Therefore the guidance provided below is based on the recommendations for public sector hosted websites that meet the WCAG guidelines.

 Designing for Digital Accessibility

 Accessibility is about how a system or service is available to as many people as possible, which would include people with: